cgeduhn/vatcalc/README.md

   #         String => "EUR", "USD"
   #
   #
+  # vat_percentage:
-  # vat_percentage: the VAT percentage for the given product. [optional]
+  #     the VAT percentage for the given product. [optional]
   #     This option will be ignored if you set the service option to true. +see below+
   #     Default is Vatcalc.vat_percentage => @see section "Configuration"
   #     you can pass:
   #         symbol => for a method
   #         lambda => ->(obj) {obj.find_my_currency}
   #         String => "EUR", "USD"
+  #     NOTE:
-  #      NOTE: if the value is between 1 and 100 the value will be divided by 100.
+  #         if the value is between 1 and 100 the value will be divided by 100.
   #         For example if you pass a value like 19 it is assumed that you mean 19%
   #         if the value is between 0 and 100 the value won't be divided.
   #
-  #prefix:
+  # prefix: the prefix to call gross,vat,net,vat_splitted, and vat_percentage on your object.
+  #        @see below.
+  #
+  #
+  # net:
-  #net: is the amount given as net amount ? [optional]
+  #     is the amount given as net amount ? [optional]
   #     Default => false
-  #service:
+  #
+  #
+  #
+  # service:
+  #     is the object a service like a Coupon or a Fee ?
+If this option is set to true
+  #     the object has not a fix VAT percentage.
+  #     the vat will be calculated by the non-service object net rates in a bill.

   ....

+  #now you can call
+  product.bill_gross
+  product.bill_net
+  prodcut.bill_vat
+  prodcut.bill_vat_splitted

 end